-The Department of Immigration and Border Protection (the department) advised that as Master X's family arrived in Australia by sea after 19 July 2013 and was transferred to a Regional Processing Centre (RPC), the family is barred under ss 46A and 46B from lodging a valid protection visa application.
+The Department of Immigration and Border Protection (the department) advised that as Master X's family arrived in Australia by sea after 19 July 2013 and was transferred to a Regional Processing Centre (RPC), Master X and his family are barred under ss 46A and 46B from lodging a valid protection visa application.

-Master X's family was returned to Australia from an RPC for medical treatment on 14 February 2015.
+Master X's family was returned to Australia for medical treatment on 6 September 2014.

-The department has advised that under current policy settings the family is not eligible to have their protection claims assessed in Australia and remain liable for transfer back to an RPC on completion of their treatment.
+The department has advised that under current policy settings Master X is not eligible to have his protection claims assessed in Australia and remains liable for transfer back to an RPC on completion of his treatment.